SOFTS-Raw sugar hits two-week high, London cocoa recovers

 SUGAR

-* Oil prices retreated on Wednesday but remained near seven-year highs hit the previous session on worries that Western sanctions on Russia for sending troops into eastern Ukraine could hit energy supplies.
+* Oil prices remained near seven-year highs on Wednesday on worries that Western sanctions on Russia for sending troops into eastern Ukraine could hit energy supplies.
 O/R

 * Rising energy prices can prompt cane mills in top sugar grower Brazil to divert production from sugar to ethanol, a cane-based biofuel.